 The ride of the Compass is decent, taking the sting out of the worst British B-roads can throw at the suspension, although there’s a slight bouncing movement on undulating roads.
 But it handles pretty well, staying nice and flat through corners.
 The steering is on the hefty side, which might be worth considering if you do lots of low-speed manoeuvring, but it gives a feeling of solidity to the driving experience.

 Being a Jeep, off-road ability should be more than reasonable in cars equipped with four-wheel drive, and especially the off-road-focused Trailhawk model, but we’ve yet to stray away from the tarmac to test this.

 The Compass comes with a choice of diesel or petrol engines.
 We’ve tried the entry-level diesel, a 1.6-litre unit with 120 horsepower and front-wheel drive.
-While 120 horsepower might not sound like much for an SUV, it’s strong with plenty of low-down grunt, and pulls well.
+While this might not sound like much for an SUV, it’s strong with plenty of low-down grunt, and pulls well.
 It is noisy though, and particularly chuggy at low speeds, which combined with a fair bit of road and wind noise at motorway speeds means the Compass doesn’t offer a particularly tranquil driving experience.
-The six-speed manual gearshift is quite heavy, which some people might quite like, as it gives a meaty feel and adds to the overall chunky character of the car.
+The six-speed manual gearshift is quite heavy, which some people might quite like, as it adds to the overall chunky character of the car.